YongHHuang/data_science_salary/README.md

 - Revenue

 ## Data Cleaning
-Cleaned the collected data for eda and model.
-Following changes were made and new variables created:
-- Removed duplicated rows and renamed columns.
-- Created a new column seniority from job title.
-Seniorities are decided by the keyword in job title.
-- Simplified job titles.
-- Remove rows without salary.
-- Parsed numeric data out of salary.
+Other than fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset, we also made the following changes:
+- According to the keyword in the job title, created a seniority column that classified jobs into three categories: Low, High, and Unknown.
+- Simplified job titles to six categories: Data Analyst, Data Scientist, Data Engineer, ML Engineer, Manager, and Others.
-- Created a new column description_len for the length of job description.
+- Created a description_len column for the length of the job description.
-- Created new columns for skills that mentioned in the job description:
+- Created six skill columns which having 1 if that specific skill is mentioned in the job description and 0 otherwise:
   - Big Data(Spark or Hadoop)
   - Cloud(AWS or Azure)
   - Excel